What is Ninja Loan?

 - In case of default of the loan, the entire amount is at risk causing an increase of non-performing assets.
 However, in many cases, the lender can realize a portion of the principal amount of the loan granted.

 - This kind of loan was granted when the lender has excess capital and wants to have a higher return in investment through increasing the rate of interest of the loan.
-A person having a fixed amount of income and with a good credit score will not agree to pay a higher rate of interest as compared to the normal rate of interest prevailing in the market.
+A person having a fixed amount of income and with a good credit score will not agree to pay a higher rate of interest as compared to the standard rate of interest prevailing in the market.